jagretz/learning-react/README.md

 1. Install the Node dependencies.
 Generally, that just means running `npm install` from the repository directory.

 # Attributions
+"Learning React" by Kirupa Chinnathambi from which notes and examples were paraphrased from.

 # React